How Does a Probate Sale Work?

 A loan financing contingency would normally protect against having to proceed with the purchase if you couldn't get financing for a traditional sale.

 The IRS automatically places a lien against a decedent's assets until it can be determined whether the estate will owe estate taxes.
 It can't be sold until such time as it's established that the estate doesn't owe this federal tax and the lien is released.
 This can delay the closing process considerably.

 Finally, buying a house in probate can require using the services of an attorney, as well as a real estate agent who specializes in probate sales.
 These sales require unique contracts and documents that aren't common in other types of real estate transactions, so this specialized knowledge can be helpful.

 The Bottom Line

-Probate sales can be a good option if you’re looking for a bargain, but they also come with a number of added risks and fees when compared to a traditional home sale.
-If you’re considering buying a house that’s in the probate process, make sure to enlist an experienced probate attorney or real estate agent to help guide the way.
+Probate sales can be a good option if you’re looking for a bargain, but they also come with a number of added risks and fees when compared to traditional home sales.
+Enlist an experienced probate attorney or real estate agent to guide you if you’re considering buying a house that’s in the probate process.
 You should also be prepared for a lengthy waiting period before you can close on the home.

 NOTE: The Balance does not provide tax, investment, or financial services and advice.
 The information here is presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor, and it might not be suitable for all investors.
 Investing involves risks, including the possible loss of principal.